The Ultimate Guide to Workout Timer Training

 Frequently Asked Questions

-What is the best HIIT work-to-rest ratio?
+Which is the optimal HIIT work to rest ratio?

-Does the timer work on mobile during workouts?
+Does the timer operate mobile in exercises?